 - A completed Application for Admission

-- Transcripts of secondary school coursework that list all courses taken and the grades received and/or results of post-secondary cumulative examinations such as G.C.E., I.B., S.P.M. and M.C.E.
+- Transcripts of secondary school coursework that list all courses taken and the grades received and/or results of post-secondary cumulative examinations.

 - Transcripts and examination results must be in English and sent to Southwestern directly by the school, examination board or certified translator.

-- Standardized test scores (TOEFL and/or IELTS required for non-native English speakers whose primary language of instruction in high school is not English.
-For all other students, SAT and/or ACT results are required.)
+- Either standardized test scores (TOEFL, IELTS, ACT, SAT) or test-optional interview.
+(TOEFL or IELTS recommended for non-native English speakers whose primary language of instruction in high school is not English.)

-- A completed Certification of Finances Form with supporting documents (e.g., bank statements) (Non-US Citizens/Permanent Residents only)
+- A completed Certification of Finances Form with supporting documents (e.g., bank statements) (Non-US Citizens/Non-US Permanent Residents only)

 - A recommendation from a teacher (optional)